PipHoward/data-sharing-soe/_episodes/external-lesson_3.md

   - How do I choose a license?
 objectives:
   - Identify a data repository that might suit your data.
-  - Know what license might suits your data.
+  - Know what license might suit your data.
 keypoints:
   - "There are a range of data repositories to choose from.
 Take time to explore these and choose the most appropriate for your data. "